 Chords are the foundation of guitar music.
 You would be hard pressed to find a single song on the radio that does not make use of them.

-While some bands simply use chords that are not chords at all (such as the power chord, which in fact is not a chord because it contains only root and a fifth, then an octave of the root, which is a harmony as it is without a third), most use at least one real chord per song, whether than be an open chord or a barred chord.
+While some bands simply use chords that are not chords at all (such as the power chord, which in fact is not a chord because it contains only root and a fifth, then an octave of the root, which is a harmony as it is without a third), must use at least one real chord per song, whether that be an open chord or a barred chord.

 In this article, we are going to talk about one of the most commonly used chords in music, the A chord, and its different usages.